Khan/guacamole/README.md

 **The Tools:**

 Two pipelines are included here.
 One trains Multi-dimensional Item Response Theory (MIRT) models, including both item correctness and response time if you have that data.
 The other, called Knowledge Params, trains a classifier with a mixture of random and hand designed features to predict whether the the next item will be answered correctly based upon the response history.
 The MIRT model is probably better suited to testing data (at Khan Academy, we use it for our assessments) and the Knowledge model is probably better suited to online tutoring data (we use it to evaluate the probability of answering the next question in a sequence correctly)

-**Guide to Using These Tools**
+**Guide to Using the Item Response Theory Tool**

 To generate feedback
 `./start_mirt_pipeline.py --generate`